GraphFramEx/graphframex/README.md

 3. Topk

-This can be changed by changing the `--strategy` parameter.
+This can be changed by changing the `--mask_transformation` parameter.
 Choices are [`topk`, `sparsity`,`threshold`].
 The default strategy is `topk`.
-You adjust the level of transformation with the `--params_list` parameter.
+You adjust the level of transformation with the `--transf_params` parameter.
 Here, you define the list of transformation values.
 Default list is `"5,10"`

 ### Jupyter Notebook